College basketball: NCAA tournament

 In 1939, another national tournament was implemented by the National Collegiate Athletic Association (NCAA).
 The location of the NCAA tournament varied from year to year, and it soon used multiple locations each year, so more fans could see games without traveling to New York.
-Although the NIT was created earlier and was more prestigious than the NCAA for many years, it ultimately lost popularity and status to the NCAA Tournament.
-In 1950, following a double win by the 1949–50 CCNY Beavers men's basketball team (when the NIT comprised 12 and the NCAA 8 teams), the NCAA ruled that no team could compete in both tournaments, and effectively indicated that a team eligible for the NCAA tournament should play in it.
-Not long afterward, assisted by the 1951 scandals based in New York City, the NCAA tournament had become more prestigious than before, with conference champions and the majority of top-ranked teams competing there.
+While the NIT was created earlier and initially enjoyed a higher level of prestige due to substantial coverage from New York City media outlets, it ultimately lost popularity and status to the NCAA Tournament.
+In 1950, following a double win by the 1949–50 CCNY Beavers men's basketball team (when the NIT comprised 12 and the NCAA 8 teams), the NCAA ruled that no team could compete in both tournaments, which effectively indicated that a team eligible for the NCAA tournament should play in it.
+Not long afterward, assisted by the 1951 scandals based in New York City (which had the knock-on effect of New York City media giving less attention to collegiate basketball), the NCAA tournament had become more prestigious than before, with conference champions and the majority of top-ranked teams competing there.
 The NCAA tournament eventually overtook the NIT by 1960.
 Through the 1960s and 1970s, with UCLA leading the way as winner of ten NCAA Tournament championships, a shift in power to teams from the west amplified the shift of attention away from the New York City-based NIT.
-When the NCAA tournament expanded its field of teams from 25 to 32 in 1975, to 48 in 1980, to 64 in 1985, and to 68 teams in 2011, interest in the NCAA tournament increased again and again, as it comprised more and more teams, soon including all of the strongest ones.
+As the NCAA tournament expanded its field of teams from 25 to 32 in 1975, to 48 in 1980, to 64 in 1985, and to 68 teams in 2011, interest in the NCAA tournament increased again and again, as it comprised more and more teams, soon including all of the strongest ones.
 (Expansion also improved the distribution of playing locations, which number roughly one-third the number of teams in the field.)

 In 2011, the NCAA field expanded to 68 teams and the last 8 teams playing for four spots making the field into 64, which is called the first round and so on.
 The former first round is called the second round, the second round is called the third round, and the Sweet Sixteen is the same, but it is technically the fourth round in the current format, etc.